quqixun/SegBrain/README.md

 ## Basic Information of Code

-This is an implementation a simple neural network to segment brain tissues (white matter, gray matter and cerebrospinal fluid).
+This is an implementation of a simple neural network to segment brain tissues (white matter, gray matter and cerebrospinal fluid).

 Data of brain volume is downloaded from [BrainWeb](http://brainweb.bic.mni.mcgill.ca/brainweb/).